BenWatson2000/tech-toolbox/README.md

 A curated, single-file toolbox for programmers, data scientists, and anyone working in tech.
 It collects the tools, links, and working practices that make your work easier, more efficient, and more effective — from AI-assisted development through to shell utilities.

-> **Note:** The former `ai-toolbox` repository has been merged into this one, so all of the AI tooling and workshop content now lives here, in this README.

 ## Table of Contents

 - [🤖 AI-Assisted Development](#-ai-assisted-development)